Trinity In Twelve Weeks

 How to Combat It

-- Take Action: Sometimes just doing something creates the mood and momentum to continue, so decide to just do something - anything - to get you working!
+- Take Action: Sometimes just doing something creates the mood and momentum to continue, so decide to do something - anything - to get you working!

-- Salami Technique: Slice a task or goal down by function and time, getting down to smallest unit.
+- Salami Technique - Slice a task or goal down by function and time, getting down to its smallest unit.
 This is useful if your excuse for putting a task off is that it's so big or you have so much to do that you feel like you can't start.
 For example, a long reading assignment on a difficult subject can seem intimidating and easy to put off, so divide it into parts.

-- Five Minutes: Spend 5 minutes on a task and see what progress you make.
+- Five Minutes - Spend 5 minutes on a task and see what progress you make.

-- Worst First: That particularly boring or difficult task is often the easiest to put off - in fact you'll do anything not to get it done.
-But, it's normally better to get it out of the way; Mark Twain said something to the effect of: "It's best to eat a live frog first thing in the morning, that way nothing worse can happen all day."
+- Worst First - That particularly boring or difficult task is often the easiest to put off - in fact you'll do anything not to get it done.
+But, it's normally better to get it out of the way; Mark Twain said something to the effect of: 'It's best to eat a live frog first thing in the morning, that way nothing worse can happen all day.'

 Procrastination Exercise